Your retirement income now and later

-For flexible retirement solutions such as drawdown, your capital is at risk and you may get back less than you originally invested.
-The value of investments and the income from them may fall as well as rise.
-If you choose to use your retirement funds as income (drawdown), and you take too much too quickly, your funds could be depleted or you might run out altogether, so it might be worth speaking to a financial adviser before making any decisions.
+If you choose to use your retirement funds as income (drawdown), and you take too much too quickly, you could use up or empty your fund altogether, so it might be worth speaking to a financial adviser before making any decisions.

 Pensions aren’t the only way to fund your retirement, so if you’d like to discuss ways you might be able to boost your retirement savings on top of your pension, we might be able to help.

 How we could help you

 It doesn’t cost anything to see if we could help you with your retirement plans.

 Our Financial Advice Service is available if you can invest or reinvest at least £20,000, or can commit to investing at least £500 per month.